-At Atlantica, sustainability is a key pillar of our long-term strategy:
+At Atlantica, we are determined to be part of the solution to climate change as a key pillar of our long-term strategy:

-- We are committed to invest in renewable energy assets, and in transmission, natural gas and storage as enablers of the energy transition.
+- We are committed to invest ind renewable energy assets, and in transmission, natural gas and storage as enablers of the energy transition.

 - Environment will remain as a priority in planning our business through: (i) innovation and eco-efficiency initiatives and, (ii) the gradual reduction of environmental impacts of all our activities.

-We have set goals related to: (i) maintain a very significant amount of our revenues generated from low-carbon footprint assets (i.e., renewable energy, transportation and transmission infrastructures and water assets) and, (ii) reduce our emission rate per unit of energy.
+We have set a goal to maintain 80% of our revenues generated from low-carbon footprint assets (i.e., renewable energy, transportation and transmission infrastructures and water assets.)

 Through this policy, we commit to: